-Why should you consider getting travel insurance in Japan for foreigners?
+Why getting travel insurance in Japan as foreigners is vital?
 As per advice from the Japan Tourism Agency, foreign tourists should purchase “Overseas Travel Insurance” in preparation for unexpected events such as illnesses and accidents while in the country.

 Even though Japan is a country with world-class healthcare, you cannot get the medical attention you want for free.
-It is better to be financially ready, or you can say “travel insured”.
+So to have an insured trip is the safest and wisest move.

 What is Travel Insurance in Japan for Foreigners?